Longest Common Subsequence: Python, C++ Example

 pattern_2 = "BGRARG"

-print("Lenght of LCS is: ", lcs(pattern_1, pattern_2, len(pattern_1), len(pattern_2)))
+print("Length of LCS is: ", lcs(pattern_1, pattern_2, len(pattern_1), len(pattern_2)))

 Output:

-Dynamic Programming method of Longest Common Subsequence (LCS)
+Dynamic Programming Method of Longest Common Subsequence (LCS)

-We’ll use a 2D array with dimensions of m x n, where m and n are lengths of pattern1 and pattern2.
+We will use a 2D array with dimensions of m x n, where m and n are the lengths of pattern1 and pattern2.
+For a 2D array, we can use List data structures in Python or vector/array data structures in C++.

 Pseudo Code for LCS using DP: